canonical/real-time-ubuntu-docs/docs/reference/tools-for-easuring-real-time-metrics.rst

 With the ``--interval`` flag set to 1, the command updates the output every 1 second, providing a continuous stream of information from the ``/proc/interrupts`` file.
+This could be used to monitor real-time observation of system activities such as interrupts or status of processes.

 ..
 LINKS